zopefoundation/zc.ngi/src/zc/ngi/README.txt

 ============================

-Implementing network servers is very similar to implementing clients, except that a listener, rather than a connector is used.
+Implementing network servers is very similar to implementing clients, except that a listener, rather than a connect is used.
 Let's implement a simple echo server: